 15 photos to inspire you to visit Hamburg

 Hamburg is the prettiest metropolitan city I’ve ever lived in.
-I spend most of my time craning my neck admiring the gorgeous architecture in different styles that adorn this stunning Hanseatic city.
+I spend most of my time craning my neck admiring the gorgeous architecture in different style adorning the Hanseatic city.

-While strolling in the city centre, I wait at a traffic signal to cross the road, and I stand spellbound marvelling at the stunning landscape towering me in every direction I turn; in doing so I sometimes miss the green signal to cross the road.
+While strolling in the city centre, I wait at a traffic signal to cross the road, and I find myself standing spellbound marvelling at the landscape towering me in every direction I turn; sometimes I even miss the green signal to cross the road.

 Sitting on the river Elbe, Hamburg is the 2nd largest city in Germany with the 2nd largest port in Europe.
 The port city also has the most bridges in the world, 2300 to be precise.